jackm97/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 2. Model Architecture

-My final model consisted of the following layers derived from [(Garcia, Garcia & Soria-Morillo, 2018)](https://www.sciencedirect.com/science/article/pii/S0893608018300054) and [(Cireşan, Meier, Masci & Schmidhuber, 2011)](https://ieeexplore.ieee.org/abstract/document/6033458):
+My final model consisted of the following layers derived from [(Garcia, Garcia & Soria-Morillo, 2018)](https://www.sciencedirect.com/science/article/pii/S0893608018300054) and [(Cireşan, Meier, Masci & Schmidhuber, 2011)](https://ieeexplore.ieee.org/abstract/document/6033458) and the idea to include activation layers was :

 | Layer         		|     # of Maps & Neurons	        					| Kernel   |
 |:---------------------:|:-------------------------------:|:--------------:|